 Both engineering and physics are highly mathematical disciplines.
-Typically, students who plan on a career in engineering take four years of mathematics in high school: one year each of algebra, geometry, trigonometry, and pre-calculus.
-If possible, courses in physics and calculus are beneficial.
-Communications skills, both oral and written, are essential for a successful career.
+If you plan to have a career in engineering, we recommend that you take 4 years of mathematics in high school: one year each of algebra, geometry, trigonometry, and pre-calculus.
+If possible, you should also take courses in physics and calculus.
+Communication skills, both oral and written, are essential for a successful career.

 The applied physics major requires a total of 98 credits, including:

 - 4 credits in computer science